iLCSoft/ILDConfig/StandardConfig/production/README.md

 - *CaloDigi* : The calorimeter digitizer (Ecal, Hcal, Fcal and Muon system) processors
 - *ParticleFlow* : The PandoraPFA processor(s)
 - *HighLevelReco* : The high level reconstruction (PID, vertexing, cluster shape, MC truth linker) processors
+- *BeamCalReco* : The BeamCal reconstruction settings

 In addition, you may find the following sub-directories :

 - *Overlay* : The gamma gamma overlay and pair background settings (as constants)
 - *Calibration* : The calibration constants for the different detector flavors currently under study.
-Each calibration file also defines two constants *EcalTechnology* and *HcalTechnology* defining which Ecal and Hcal technologies have to be used for the reconstruction.
-These two constants allow to choose which digitizers to process.
+Constants are mainly related to energy calibration, dEdX, and particle identification.
 - *Examples* : Example scripts to run 3 ttbar events simulation and reconstruction
 - *Gear* : The geometry files of the (deprecated) GEAR package of the detector geometries currently under study
-- *PandoraSettings* : A directory containin the PandoraPFA steering files
+- *PandoraSettings* : A directory containing the PandoraPFA steering files
 - *RootMacros* : A set of root macros for quick checks of output files
-- *Documentation* : Additional documentation on ILDConfig on overlay background and production parameters mainly
+- *Documentation* : Additional documentation on ILDConfig on overlay background and production parameters

 Most of these directories are used by the top-level Marlin steering file *MarlinStdReco.xml* as include sources.
 Please to not move them except if you know what you are doing.